Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Introduction

-\textbf{Model at a glance.} We study two-sided bandit learning with interviews and uncertainty on \emph{both} sides.
+\textbf{Model at a glance.} We study two-sided bandit learning with interviews and uncertainty on both sides.
+Our model follows the platform workflow above: \textit{limited screening/interview first, then a higher-commitment application, then acceptance or deferral, followed by coarse firm-side status feedback}.
 In round \(t\), every agent \(a\) selects \(k\) firms to interview.
-Each interviewed pair \((a,f)\) yields stochastic, noisy feedback to \emph{both} sides with unknown means \(\mu_{a,f}\) and \(\mu_{f,a}\), representing their expected utilities from matching with each other.
-After interviewing, each agent applies to one of its interviewed firms; a firm may accept its most-preferred applicant \emph{or defer} and remain vacant.
-When a match occurs, both sides receive stochastic rewards drawn from the corresponding distributions.

-We evaluate performance via \emph{agent regret}: the gap between the expected reward of the agent's stable match and the agent's accrued reward over \(T\) rounds.
-We study both a \emph{centralized} setting with an interview allocator and \emph{decentralized} settings without it.
-A central challenge in decentralization is the information revealed to agents: we restrict attention to \emph{minimal public firm-side signals} revealed to all agents\textemdash either \emph{vacancy-only} feedback (whether a firm filled its position) or \emph{anonymous hiring-change} feedback (whether a firm's hire changed), without identities.
-As shown in Appendix~\ref{sec:decwithvf}, such coarse firm-side signal is necessary for decentralized algorithms especially in unstructured markets.
+Each interviewed pair \((a,f)\) yields stochastic noisy feedback to both sides with unknown means \(\mu_{a,f}\) and \(\mu_{f,a}\), representing their expected utilities from matching.
+After interviewing, each agent applies to one of its interviewed firms; a firm may accept its most-preferred applicant or defer and remain vacant, with both sides receiving stochastic rewards upon a match and zero otherwise.
+We evaluate performance via agent regret: the gap between the expected reward of the agent's stable match and its accrued reward over \(T\) rounds.
+Since stability is bilateral, agent-side regret bounds induce analogous firm-side guarantees under the corresponding stable benchmark.
+We study both a centralized and decentralized settings.
+In the decentralized settings, agents observe only minimal anonymous firm-side signals: either vacancy-only feedback, indicating whether a firm filled its position, or hiring-change feedback, indicating whether a firm's hire changed, without revealing identities.
+As shown in~\cref{sec:decwithvf}, some coarse firm-side signal is necessary for decentralized algorithms, especially in unstructured markets.

-\textbf{A guiding question.} Existing bandit-matching work without interviews typically yields regret that scales at least logarithmically with the horizon, often \(O(\log T)\), even under stronger observability assumptions~\citep{liu2020competing,maheshwari2022decentralized,liu2021bandit}.
-Interviews add side-observations before committing to an application, suggesting that learning could be dramatically faster.
-This leads to our central question: \emph{Can a market leverage a small number of interviews per round to learn a stable matching with \textbf{horizon (time)-independent} regret, in a decentralized manner with only \textbf{anonymous} firm-side signals, even when firms themselves are uncertain and may defer hiring?} Answering this question requires addressing two challenges.

-$\blacktriangleright$ \textit{Interviews as hints under competition and stability:} Interviews provide side-observations, but also impose an action constraint (apply only to interviewed firms).
-Unlike existing bandits-with-hints results in single-agent~\citep{wei2020taking,bhaskara2023bandit} and multi-agent~\citep{mirfakhar2025heterogeneous}, our environment couples learners through competition: agents' choices interact and can create persistent \emph{collisions}, which impede stability and inflate regret.
-Moreover, in our decentralized setting, agents do \emph{not} observe match identities or firm preference list; they only see vacancy or anonymous hiring-change signals.